 There may be reasons for a legal separation instead of a legal divorce.
 A couple, or one of the parties involved, may simply not be prepared for that final severing of ties.
 There may also be religious reasons involved.
 A third, and perhaps practical, reason for opting against a divorce is to help the other spouse maintain insurance and other legal benefits.

 Whether you agree with a divorce or not, you will be unable to prevent it in the State of Florida.
 The best you can do is slow it down and/or file a counterclaim requesting marriage counseling.

-Without any response, the Petitioner’s filing will move ahead without any input from you.
-This leaves you without a voice in your own divorce.
-It may be best to discuss this with a divorce attorney to protect your interests and rights before the court finalizes any decision.
+Without your response, the Petitioner’s filing will move forward without your input.
+This situation leaves you voiceless in your divorce disagreement.
+It’s wise to consult a divorce attorney to safeguard your interests and rights before any court decision.

 The legal process can get difficult, which is why we always recommend that you seek the assistance of counsel; or at least have a consultation.
 Schedule a consultation with one of our attorneys today to review the issues of your case, the legal options you may have, and certain rights that pertain to your unique situation.

 Have more questions?
 Let us know by sending an email to: firstname.lastname@example.org and we will do our best to develop content to provide you with direction and insight!